 Lusitania: life, loss, legacy

-This new gallery will open on 27 March 2015 on the first floor of the museum, to mark the centenary of the sinking of the Lusitania, on 7 May 2015.
+This new exhibition will open on 27 March 2015 on the first floor of the museum, to mark the centenary of the sinking of the Lusitania, on 7 May 2015.
 As well as the story of the Lusitania, the displays will consider the role of Liverpool’s liners in the First World War.